 Setting yourself up for gamification success

 Creating a learning-by-doing environment through gamification will give your people a safe space to practice and learn.
 And through the artful use of sounds, special effects, and interactive storylines, you can help your people relate to others in-game with lifelike characters.

-Be sure to set realistic behavioural change goals upfront to make your training focussed.
+Be sure to set realistic behavioral change goals upfront to make your training focused.
 Add enough variety to keep your users engaged.
 And use testing and player feedback to make sure you have the challenge level set correctly to keep them motivated.